Skip to Content

 Syncing

-Public connectors (connectors published by Jitterbit) automatically sync to a Harmony agent as needed.
+Public connectors (connectors published by Jitterbit) automatically sync to a Jitterbit agent as needed.
 To prevent the syncing of public connectors, an environment variable (SKIP_SYNC_CONNECTORS) is available that controls syncing.
 Set this environment variable in the shell that is running the agent and restart the agent.

 Setting SKIP_SYNC_CONNECTORS to an asterisk will stop the syncing of all public connectors: